Puncher1/SS-Code-Guidelines/Code Guidelines.md

   hypot2 = x * x + y * y
   c = (a + b) * (a - b)
   ```
-* Function annotations should use the normal rules for colons and always have spaces around the -> arrow if present.
-(See <span style="color:red">**Function Annotations**</span> below for more about function annotations.):
+* Function annotations should use the normal rules for colons and always have spaces around the `->` if present:

   ```py
   # Correct: